dimaMachina/graphql-eslint/.changeset/four-trains-glow.md

 '@graphql-eslint/eslint-plugin': patch
 ---

-fix(selection-set-depth): fix `TypeError` when suggestion tried to apply to fragment that located in different file
+fix(selection-set-depth): fix `TypeError` from ESLint suggestions, don't provide suggestions for fragment that can be in a separate file